 Kid Licks seem to have a reputation as being made from fruits and vegetables, but if you look at the ingredients list, they’re mostly made of alcohol and confectioner’s glaze, which is made of shellac (purified lac resin).
 Raw lac resin contains around 25% insect matter, making shellac unsuitable for vegetarians and vegans, and also putting paid to Kid Licks’ claim that their polishes are cruelty-free.

-- Removable with alcohol, followed by a rinse with soap and water, so no need for toxic nail polish remover
+Highlights: Best option for kid-safe nail polish.
+One of the least toxic nail polishes around.
+Removable with alcohol, followed by a rinse with soap and water, so no need for toxic nail polish remover.

 |Country of Origin:||USA|